McCamish Pavilion: Hank McCamish Pavilion

 On October 19, 2010, Georgia Tech announced that Alexander Memorial Coliseum would undergo a $45 million renovation and would be renamed McCamish Pavilion after Hank McCamish in honor of a $15 million donation from the McCamish family.
 The facility's extensive renovation included reconstruction of the seating bowl, the addition of an upper level balcony and club seating, and the expansion of the concourse and plaza area.
-During the renovation, Georgia Tech's basketball teams played their 2011–2012 games at Philips Arena or Gas South Arena.
+During the renovation, Georgia Tech's basketball teams played their 2011–2012 games at Philips Arena and Gas South Arena.

 The familiar domed roof and the 32 steel support beams remain, but the McCamish interior is almost entirely different from the old Alexander Memorial Coliseum.

 The first game in the renovated arena was on November 9, 2012, when the Yellow Jacket men's basketball team defeated Tulane in front of a sold-out crowd of 8,600 people.
 The playing surface retained the title "Cremins Court" from its predecessor.

 On August 22, 2016, the Atlanta Dream of the Women's National Basketball Association (WNBA) announced that they would play the entirety of their 2017 and 2018 home schedules as well as any 2016 home playoff games at McCamish Pavilion due to renovations at Philips Arena conflicting with the WNBA schedule.
 Georgia State University held its Spring 2017 commencement ceremonies at McCamish Pavilion, due to the Georgia Dome's closure and scheduled demolition as well as other venues within Metro Atlanta being either unavailable, undersized, or too distant.

 On January 14, 2019, McCamish Pavilion served as the venue for the swearing in of Georgia's 83rd Governor, Brian Kemp, as well as other recently elected state officials.

 In recent years, McCamish has been the home of many upset wins for the Tech men's basketball team.
 Since the 2012 renovation, 14 ranked teams have lost at McCamish, five of those being in the top ten.

-On June 27, 2024, the arena acted as the "spin room" for the first Presidential Debate in 2024.
+On June 27, 2024, the arena acted as the spin room for the first Presidential Debate in 2024.
+Later that year on October 28, it served as the venue for a Republican political rally led by former president Donald Trump in the final days of the 2024 United States presidential election.

-On October 28, 2024, it served as the venue for a Republican political rally led by former president Donald Trump in the final days of the 2024 United States presidential election.
+On January 21, 2025 Georgia Tech’s men’s basketball team played 16th ranked North Carolina in front of 8,700 fans, which was the largest crowd to see a game in the arena since its 2012 renovation.